scylladb/scylladb/docs/dev/testing.md

 ## Python tests

-`test.py` supports pytest standard of tests, for suites (directories) specifying `Python` test type in their scylla.yaml.
+`test.py` supports pytest standard of tests, for suites (directories) specifying `Python` test type in their suite.yaml.
 For such tests, a standalone server instance is created, and a connection URI to the server is passed to the test.
 Thanks to convenience fixtures, test writers don't need to create or cleanup connections or keyspaces.
 `test.py` will also keep track of the used server(s) and will shut down the server when all tests  using it end.

+Note that some suites have a convenience helper script called `run`.
+Find more information about it in [test/cql-pytest](../../test/cql-pytest/README.md) and [test/alternator](../../test/alternator/README.md).

 ## Sharing and pooling servers